CloudSlang/docs/cloudslang_best_practices.rst

    of annotated inputs, outputs and results (see `CloudSlang Comments Style Guide <#cloudslang-comments-style-guide>`__).

-     -  Optional parameters and default values are noted.
+     -  Optional parameters, default and valid values are noted.
+     -  Examples are provided when useful.

 CloudSlang Tests Best Practices
 ===============================